-Approved engine oils for pumpe duse VW TDI engines (2004-2006 VW TDI)
+Approved engine oils for pumpe duse VW and Audi TDI engines (2004-2006 VW TDI)

-Here are the links to the oil manufacturers' product information sheets, so make sure that you check the specs for yourself!
+Here are the links to the oil manufacturers' product information sheets, make sure that you check the specs for yourself!
 1000q: engine oil reference list

 Some approved oils are: